AelinXYZ/AELIPs/content/aelips/aelip-19.md

 This AELIP will require the addition of two new contracts:

-- AelinPoolDealFactory (name is just a placeholder): Same function as the original AelinPoolFactory contract except it will instantiate a new type of pool.
+- AelinUpfrontDealFactory: Same function as the original AelinPoolFactory contract except it will instantiate a new type of pool.
-- AelinPoolDeal: Contract for the new pool with the upfront deal.
+- AelinUpfrontDeal: Contract for the new pool with the upfront deal.

 To create a pool with an upfront deal, `createPool` will require new parameters, used to set the deal terms.
 Since the structure of a deal will remain the same, we can expect these parameters to be the same as the ones we find in the `createDeal` function.